NiazMorshed2007/Blogs-of-Niaz/cliorokfm000e09mqdsns9250.md

     When I first started using Appwrite, it took me some time to grasp its features and become comfortable with its functionalities.
 However, once I gained a better understanding, working with it became an enjoyable experience.

+2. Implementing the moveable feature:

+    I was quite frustrated to think of how I could build such an interface for draggable, resizable and moveable flexibility of elements.
+But the [react-moveable](https://www.npmjs.com/package/react-moveable?activeTab=readme) library saved my life!

-2. Setting Up Redux with the Editor:
+3. Setting Up Redux with the Editor:

     Integrating Redux with the editor posed a challenge.
 It required some effort to configure and establish the necessary connections between the two.
 However, once everything was properly set up, it greatly enhanced the functionality and user experience of the project.

-3. Creating the `script-min.js` File for Seamless Popup Handling
+4. Creating the `script-min.js` File for Seamless Popup Handling

     To ensure smooth and seamless handling of popups, I had to create the script-min.js file.
 This involved carefully designing the script to handle popups in a way that provided a seamless and user-friendly interaction.
 Although it required some extra work, the end result greatly improved the overall usability of the project.